ssamot/t5arc/docs/notes_on_object_detection_logic.rst

 The network should be trained to output the following:
 #.
 The bounding box of an object on all images.
 #.
 Any axes of symmetry on all images.
+#.
+Any repeating parts of an object also as objects
+#.
+Object composition (addition, subtraction)